 Shrivastava and his team wanted to bridge that technology gap.

-Greater Cincinnati invests in its own
+The Cincinnati region invests in its own

 With so much promise in this young company, Genetesis could locate anywhere – but the founders chose to return to Mason after college.